Abhinn Shyam Gupta

-Abhinn Shyam Gupta (born 22 October 1979 in Allahabad) is a male badminton player from India.
+Abhinn Shyam Gupta (born 22 October 1979 in Allahabad) is an Indian former badminton player.
 Presently he lives in City of Allahabad and is a former national champion in singles.
 Gupta played badminton at the 2004 Summer Olympics in men's singles, losing in the round of 32 to Park Tae-sang of South Korea.
 He had been coached by Malik Shamim Sultan.

 Gupta received Arjuna Award for his contribution to the Indian badminton.
 He is also a proud recipient of Honoured Birla Award (1996), Laxman Award (2000) and Yash Bharti Award (2015).

 Education and profession

-Abhinn is graduate in B.Com. from Allahabad University, Allahabad.
+Abhinn is a graduate in B.Com. from Allahabad University, Allahabad.
 Currently, he is employed with Indian Oil Corporation Limited, Allahabad as a Sr. Manager.

 Records

 Abhinn is a Limca book record holder in 2004.
-He is the first shuttler of India who becomes national champion in all the categories viz., mini, sub-junior, junior (twice), and senior (twice).
+He is the first shuttler of India who was the national champion in all the categories viz., mini, sub-junior, junior (twice), and senior (twice).